stackhpc/stackhpc-kayobe-config/doc/source/operations/upgrading-openstack.rst

 Designate sink is optional designate service which listens for event Notifications, primarily from Nova and Neutron.
 It is disabled by default (when designate is enabled) in Caracal.
+It is not required for Designate to function.

-This behavior can be overridden manually:
+If you still wish to use it, you should set the flag manually:

 .. code-block:: yaml
    :caption: ``kolla/globals.yml``